vramana/cherow/packages/cherow-linter/README.md

-# Cherow minify
+# Cherow linter

 **TODO**

-Fast, lightweight minifier.
+Fast and lightweight code quality tool for identifying and reporting on patterns found in ECMAScript code.

 ## Features